-You may have heard of the Livery Companies.
-Perhaps someone has mentioned the “Great Twelve”, or the name of a Company such as the Worshipful Company of Goldsmiths, or possibly the Honourable Company of Master Mariners.
-You may wonder what lies behind these City institutions, and whether they still exist?
-Are they only open to the great and the good – are they only accessible by secret ceremony?
-Are women allowed through the portals of the grand livery halls?
-Do these bodies actually “do” anything?
+You may have heard of the Livery Companies or Guilds.
+Perhaps someone has mentioned the “Great Twelve”, or the name of a Company such as the Worshipful Company of Goldsmiths, or the Honourable Company of Master Mariners.
+You may wonder what lies behind these City institutions, their membership, could there be anything for you in belonging to one?
+Did you know that collectively, London’s Livery Companies give in excess of £40m a year to charity.

 So many questions, so let’s see if we can introduce you to the wonderful world of the thriving Liveries of London.
 A review of our “History” and “About” pages will give you an overview of the history of the Livery companies, so we will avoid repeating ourselves here.